gap-system/gap/INSTALL.md

 The configure process also introduces some default compiler options.
 You can eliminate these by assigning the replacement options to the variable `CFLAGS`.

-The recommended C compiler for GAP is the GNU C compiler gcc version 4.8 or later.
+The recommended C/C++ compiler for GAP is the GNU C compiler gcc version 4.8 or later.
 The Clang compiler version 3.0 and later also should work fine.
 If you use another compiler, please let us know your experience with using it to compile GAP.

-If you do wish to use GAP with a specific compiler, you can set the environment variable `CC` to the name of your preferred compiler and then rerun configure and make.
+If you do wish to use GAP with a specific compiler, you can set the environment variables `CC` resp. `CXX` to the name of your preferred C resp.
+C++ compiler and then rerun `configure` and `make`.

-We also recommend that you install a C++ compiler before compiling GAP;
-while GAP itself does not need it, there are GAP packages which do require a C++ compiler.

-As an example, here is how one can configure GAP to compile with Clang 5 (assuming it is installed on your system), with custom CFLAGS and debug mode
+As an example, here is how one can configure GAP to compile with Clang 5 (assuming it is installed on your system), with custom compiler flags and debug mode enabled:
-enabled:

-    ./configure CC=clang-5.0 CFLAGS="-g -Og" --enable-debug
+    ./configure CC=clang-5.0 CXX=clang++-5.0 CFLAGS="-g -Og" CXXFLAGS="-g -Og" --enable-debug

 13 GAP for OS X